-In 2013, the FDA established a Unique Device Identification (UDI) system to enhance and standardize the approach to identifying medical devices sold in the U.S., from manufacturing through distribution to patient use.
+In 2013, the FDA established a Unique Device Identification ("UDI") system to enhance and standardize the approach to identifying medical devices sold in the U.S., from manufacturing through distribution to patient use.
 The UDI rule requires device labelers, typically the manufacturer, to include a unique device identifier on device labels and packages and submit device information to a centralized database.
-A UDI comprises a device identifier, or a fixed portion of the code which identifies the labelers and the specific version of the model, and a product identifier, or a variable portion of the code that provides more detail, such as the lot number, expiration date, date of manufacture or other information.
-Edwards has implemented a UDI program as mandated based on the device type, class of our products or by tracking orders as required by a Regulatory authority.
+Edwards has implemented a UDI program as mandated based on the device type, class of our products, or by tracking orders as required by a Regulatory authority